Repossi Antifer Rings and pave Bracelets, whitegold

 One line, two lines, and the point where structure becomes object

-The single-line Antifer ring is where the concept is most clearly expressed.
+The single-line ring is where the Antifer concept is most clearly expressed.
+A thin band, interrupted by a peak.
+Nothing more.

-Unlike a conventional thin band, which often recedes into the background when layered, the Antifer single line maintains its presence.
-The peak creates a directional tension that holds the eye.
+Unlike a conventional thin band that tends to recede into the background, the single line holds its presence.
+The peak creates a tension that keeps the eye engaged.

 source: repossi.com